 Smoked Beef Brisket is a very easy recipe, but the most important details lie in the process used to produce a succulent, melt in your mouth, brisket.
 All you really need are salt and pepper, a quality meat thermometer, and time.
 Smoking meat low and slow is a process that just cannot be rushed!

 To me, Smoked Beef Brisket is the pinnacle of smoked meats at any BBQ joint I visit.
 It’s the cut of meat I use to judge a restaurant on the quality of their BBQ products.
 Cooked perfectly, it’s melt-in-your-mouth tender and juicy.
 Poorly done and it’s dry and tasteless.

 For this, we will cook by internal temperature instead of time.
 This ensures a perfect piece of meat every time.
-For me, that means my trusted wireless digital thermometer.
-We’re looking for a final internal temperature of 195 degrees F to 205 degrees F.
+For me, that means my trusted remote digital thermometer.
+We’re looking for a final internal temperature of 190 degrees F to 205 degrees F.

 If you want to cook a whole (10-14 lb) brisket, you may have to request one from the butcher or try the meat counter at the local club store like Sams or Costco.
 I was lucky enough to find one at my neighborhood market.
 I’m cooking just the flat half of my brisket today, but honestly, I’m really looking forward to smoking the fatty point end of my brisket later this winter when my family is in town.
 Because beef brisket is full of connective tissue, it requires a low-and-slow temperature during the smoke to really break down the muscle into tender, juicy goodness.